kanidm/kanidm/book/src/choosing_a_domain_name.md

 instance, eg: `kanidm.example.com`.

-We've worked hard to build this project, and using its name in conjunction with an organisation *not* associated with the project dilutes the name's branding value.
+We've worked hard to build this project, and using its name in conjunction with an organisation *not* associated with the project dilutes the name's brand value.

-### Subdomains and Origin policy
+### Subdomains and Cross-Origin policy

 Browsers allow a server on a subdomain to use intra-domain resources, and access and set credentials and cookies from all of its parents until a